SlicerMorph/Tutorials/GPA_3/parser_and_sample_R_analysis.md

 * geomorph.PCs stores all PC scores

 ### Step 9.
-Build the same allometric regression model based on the coordinates aligned in Step 8 and then compares it to the results in Step 7.
+Build the same allometric regression model based on the coordinates aligned in Step 8 and then compare it to the results in Step 7.
 ```
 gdf2 <- geomorph.data.frame(size = gpa$Csize, coords = gpa$coords)
 fit.rawcoords <- procD.lm(coords ~ size, data = gdf2, print.progress = FALSE)